 Okay, I’ll admit the moon landing was dramatic.

 But the wave of change isn’t.
 The most talented individuals in the world will work for themselves.

 They’ll make more.
 They’ll control where and when they work.
 And they’ll deliver insane outcomes.

 Or check out his interview:

-Want to be like Matt?
+Want to be part of Venture L?